katshalonskaya/Project-for-AoSN/README.md

 ![image](https://user-images.githubusercontent.com/105935163/175215191-5997c2bd-95aa-4873-8889-9dfd84eb9c8e.png)

-ЗДЕСЬ НУЖЕН МИНИ ВЫВОД ПО ГРАФУ И ВСЕМУ

 **_2. Graphs of tasks where problems occurred while solving math problems across 50 students_**

 In the second step, we removed other variables from the combined data set, grouped the data by task, and calculated additional variables: “number of problems students encountered within the task”, “number of first-time problem solving”, “number of hints used within the task”.
 Using th table we have created a grapf.
 The nodes of the graph are tasks who are interconnected based on what students have solved them.

 <img width="914" alt="image" src="https://user-images.githubusercontent.com/105935163/175218012-f5132289-507b-4a96-a0fb-ff960e2e38af.png">

-_Starting with the description of the core variables: _
+_Starting with the description of the core variables:_

 **Correctness from the first trial** (correct_ctn_first): how many times the students managed to resolve the task from the first trial successfully.
 The range goes from 0 times to 50 with certain lacunas as a maximum point.
 The most significant weight is pertained to 0 (19.79%), 1 (18.42%) and 2 (14%).
 Relatively significant also 3, 4, 5 with 9.89, 7.15 and 6.24% correspondingly.
 They are colored in black, orange and pink.
 What can be concluded from the network is that the majority of students managed to solve the task from the first attempt only a few times, while almost 20% did not manage to solve any math problem from the first attempt at all.
 From the graph it appears that the first option of 0 times is the most clasterized option, it can be found in the biggest central cluster and in the one on the right corner side.